 1. INTRODUCTION

 Wheat is the most valuable cereal crop around the globe and domesticated back 10000 years ago (Harlan and Zohary, 1966).
-It is nutritionally important cereal essential for the food security, poverty alleviation and for livelihoods (Sharma, & Duveiller 2004).
+It is nutritionally important cereal essential for the food security, poverty alleviation and for livelihoods (Sharma & Duveiller, 2004).
 It is widely cultivated as staple food crop among cereals and is contributing about 30% to the food basket of the country (Hassani et al., 2016).
 Among the cereals, wheat ranks first position due to its extensive area under cultivation and nutritional value.
 Two billion people, or 36% of the world's population, use it as their primary source of dietary fiber (Smith, D. B., & Flavell, R. B. (1974).
 20 % of all food calories consumed globally and nearly 55 % of all carbohydrates come from wheat.
 Triticum aestivum is a segmental allohexaploid (2n = 6x = 42, AABBDD) that originated in the Fertile Crescent region of South-Western Asia (Lupton 1987).
 It has since spread throughout the world for cultivation and consumption.
 Around 221.24 million hectares of land are used to grow wheat, with a record yield of 771.64 million tonnes of grain and productivity of 3.49 metric tons per hectare (USDA 2023).
 In the world Indian ranks second position in wheat production after China.
 Among the Indian state top five wheat producing state is Uttar Pradesh (9.75 million hectares, 32%), Madhya Pradesh (18.75%), Punjab (11.48%), Rajasthan (9.74%), Haryana (8.36%), and Bihar (6.82%) (FAO Stat 2021).

-Before starting any judicious plant breeding activities assessment of genetic variability and nature of gene action involve in controlling the yield and its attributing traits is very prerequisite. most of the biometrical approaches for genetic evaluation of the crop, the Line X Tester cross analysis become a proved and important technique to provide maximum information on gene action related to breeding programme of some important metric traits within considerable short time (Moges and Tsegaye 2023).
+Before starting any judicious plant breeding activities assessment of genetic variability and nature of gene action involve in controlling the yield and its attributing traits is very prerequisite. most of the biometrical approaches for genetic evaluation of the crop, the Line X Tester cross analysis become a proved and important technique to provide maximum information on gene action related to breeding programmed of some important metric traits within considerable short time (Moges and Tsegaye 2023).
 In terms of combining ability variances and effects, evaluating a small number of germplasm lines at once is a very effective technique.
 It is possible to estimate heritability, genetic progress, and combining ability.
 Estimates of GCA assist in choosing suitable general combining parents for hybridization programs.
 Estimating the effects of specific combining abilities aids in choosing the best cross combinations when creating commercial hybrids.

 2. MATERIALS AND METHODS